Learn how to cook couscous! Toss this tiny pasta with herbs and lemon to make a simple side dish, or try one of the couscous recipes suggested below.

 How you cook couscous will depend on what type you buy.
 In grocery stores, you will most often find these two varieties:

-- Traditional couscous (white or whole wheat): As you can see in the picture below, this variety is even smaller than quinoa!
-Consequently, it cooks in a flash.
-To cook it, measure a 1:1 ratio of couscous and water, and bring the water to a boil.
-When the water is boiling, add the grains, cover the pot, and remove it from the heat.
+- Traditional (white or whole wheat): As you can see in the picture above, this type of couscous is tiny – even smaller than quinoa!
+It would traditionally be steamed in a special pot called a couscoussier, but you can also quickly steam it in a regular lidded pot or saucepan.
+Measure a 1:1 ratio of couscous and water, and bring the water to a boil.
+When the water is boiling, add the pasta, cover the pot, and remove it from the heat.
 Let it stand for 5 minutes, covered, before you remove the lid and fluff with a fork.
 Though it’s not totally necessary, I also like to add a bit of olive oil and salt to the boiling water to add flavor and prevent clumping.

 Couscous Recipes and Serving Ideas